 A thermal protectant, like TRESemmé Thermal Creations Heat Protect Spray, both acts as a shield for hot spots and heat damage from your dryer, as well as a styling primer, providing slip and moisture to help aid in detangling.
 Spritz at a distance to ensure a wider, more even spray.
 After hair is evenly coated, comb through with a wide-toothed comb or detangling brush to remove any knots.

-Some women love the effect of a volumizing mousse, like Dove Style+Care Volume Amplifying Mousse, while some swear by a blow-dry lotion, like Suave Professionals Luxe Style Infusion Weightless Blow Dry Spray.
-Whatever your preference, make sure to apply product evenly onto the crown and roots first, then disperse it through lengths and ends with your fingers or a comb.
+We suggest taking advantage of the effects of a volumizing mousse like Dove Style+Care Volume Amplifying Mousse.
+Make sure to apply the product evenly onto the crown and roots first, then disperse it through lengths and ends with your fingers or a comb.
 Make sure the underside of your hair is also coated, as this can help give your roots an underside lift too.